syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 **Perform Grouping:**

-When using Custom Adaptor, the grouping operation has to be handled in the `Read` or `ReadAsync` method of Custom adaptor.
+When employing Custom Adaptor, the grouping operation must be managed wihtin the `Read` or `ReadAsync` method of the Custom adaptor.

-The following sample code demonstrates implementing the grouping operation in Custom Adaptor,
+The provided sample code illustrated how to implement the grouping operation wihtin in Custom Adaptor,

 {% highlight razor %}
 public class CustomAdaptor : DataAdaptor